rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 ## GitHub Actions

-A minimal workflow job looks like this:
+A workflow template for use once `docs_rs_build` is published looks like this:

 ```yaml
 name: docs.rs build